sodadata/docs/soda-core/how-core-works.md

 - scan your [dataset]({% link soda/glossary.md %}#dataset) to run checks against your data

 To connect to a data source such as Snowflake, Amazon Athena, or GCP Big Query, you use a `configuration.yml` file which stores access details for your data source.
 (Except for connections to Spark DataFrames which do not use a configuration YAML file.)
-See [Configure Soda Core]({% link soda-core/configuration.md %}) for details on the data source-specific connection configurations.
+See [Configure Soda Core]({% link soda-core/configuration.md %}) for details and links to data source-specific connection configurations.

 #### Configuration YAML example
 ```yaml